When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 6. Hem the bottom of the dress (folded in 1cm)

-7. Sew the button placket on the front of the dress
+7. Sew the button placket to the front of the dress

 8. Sew the shoulders (leaving 1cm free at the back shoulder near the neckline to attach the back facing)